-A producer method must be a method of a simple bean class or session bean class.
+A producer method must be a method of a managed bean class or session bean class.
 A producer method may be either static or non-static.
 If the bean is a session bean, the producer method must be either a business method of the EJB or a static method of the bean class.

 If a producer method sometimes returns a null value, then the producer method must have scope @Dependent.
-If a producer method returns a null value at runtime, and the producer method declares any other scope, an IllegalProductException is thrown by the container.
-This restriction allows the container to use a client proxy, as defined in Section 5.4, "Client proxies".
+If a producer method returns a null value at runtime, and the producer method declares any other scope, an illegalProductException is thrown by the container.
+This restriction allows the container to use a client proxy, as defined in Section 5.3, "Client proxies".

 If the producer method return type is a parameterized type, it must specify actual type parameters for each type parameter.
-If a producer method return type contains a wildcard type parameter or type variable, a DefinitionException is thrown by the container at deployment time.
+If a producer method return type contains a wildcard type parameter or type variable, the container automatically detects the problem and treats it as a definition error, as defined in Section 10.3, "Problems detected automatically by the container".